symbolic-kg/PyClause/docs/data/rule_types.rst

 **B-Rules**

-The head together with the body form a cycle.
+The head together with the body form a cycle when directions within the atoms are ignored.
 Any length supported.
 Examples:

 .. code-block:: bash